-Melissa Pritchard is the author of ten books, including a biography and collection of essays, Melissa Pritchard’s first short story collection, Spirit Seizures, received the Flannery O’Connor Award, the Carl Sandburg Award, the James Phelan Award from the San Francisco Foundation and was named a New York Times Editor’s Choice and Notable Book of the Year.
+Melissa Pritchard is the author of eleven books, including a biography and collection of essays, Melissa Pritchard’s first short story collection, Spirit Seizures, received the Flannery O’Connor Award, the Carl Sandburg Award, the James Phelan Award from the San Francisco Foundation and was named a New York Times Editor’s Choice and Notable Book of the Year.

 Her second collection, The Instinct for Bliss, a New York Times Editor’s Choice, was awarded the Janet Heidinger Kafka Prize from the University of Rochester and the Claudia Ortese Prize in North American Literature from the University of Florence, Florence, Italy; stories from that collection also won Pushcart and Best of the West Prizes.